 The others didn’t bother to respond, which doesn’t bother me personally.
 What it told me was that my pitch wasn’t working.
 I did more research into writing query letters.
 Tried to loosen up and be myself a little.
 I sent out a second round of queries.

-A no. Very curt, too.
-“Thanks for the look.
+A quick no. “Thanks for the look.
 This is not for me.”
 I’m into the whole brevity thing, so that was fine.

 Then another no. And another, but with encouraging words.
 And another, again very positive and encouraging.